-Problem Procedure Cannot access LAN Wake-up on LAN does Check for a firm cable connection between the LAN jack and the LAN HUB. not work Make sure the AC adaptor is connected.
+Procedure Check for a firm cable connection between the LAN jack and the LAN HUB.
+Make sure the AC adaptor is connected.
 The Wake-up on LAN function consumes power even when the system is off.
 If problems persist, consult your LAN administrator.